Indoqa/indoqa-react/README.md

 # Indoqa React Application
 A higher level component that provides a ready-to-use setup of redux and react-router.

+## Motivation
+Working on different react applications, we ended up writing the same createStore(), <Provider> and <Router> initializtion code ever again.
+To avoid this duplicity, we extracted this component that covers dev tool setup and middleware configuration.
+Only the app specific routes and reducers need to be passed as props.

 ## Features

   * Hot Reloading